loneicewolf/DIY-Drone/README.md

 - understanding concepts
 - experimenting with safe, educational electronics (Arduino-level)

+## Note for myself
+- avoid giving any "grip and drop" even if cool function, it crosses too much into dual use.

 **No outdoor flying, no range modifications, and no performance enhancements.**
 I treat the topic of “drone development” as containing potential dual-use areas,
 so I will *avoid documenting or performing* anything technical that resembles: